nirajan128/ExpenSync/LEARN.md

-# ExpenSNC - Expense Management Web App
+# ExpenSYNC - Expense Management Web App

 ExpenSNC is a powerful expense management application built using the PERN (PostgreSQL, Express, React, Node.js) stack.
 It helps users track and manage their monthly expenses efficiently.